FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/infiltration-editor/Infiltration Editor.rst

 Spatial Infiltration from User Layer
 ------------------------------------

+.. note:: This method is the most effective way to sample SCS data.
+If using the other calculators, review SCS column
+          for errors.

 Spatially variable floodplain infiltration is set by digitizing infiltration polygons or importing infiltration polygons.
 Use the polygon editor to digitize spatially variable infiltration.